doki-nordic/nrfxlib-1/nrf_rpc/doc/architecture.rst

 Operating system abstraction
 ----------------------------

-The operating system abstraction provides functionality for nRF RPC that depends on an operating system.
+The operating system abstraction provides functionality for nRF RPC that depends on the operating system.
 It manages the thread pool, thread synchronization, and communication.

 The template header describing the OS abstraction is :file:`template/nrf_rpc_os_tmpl.h`.